League of the Just: History

 The latter league had a pyramidal structure inspired by the secret society of the Republican Carbonari, and shared ideas with Saint-Simon and Charles Fourier's utopian socialism.
 Their goal was to establish a "Social Republic" in the German states which would campaign for "freedom", "equality" and "civic virtue".

 Wilhelm Weitling was the most prominent leader in the movement.
-Weitling proclaimed himself a "social Luther" and denounced private property and money as a source of corruption and exploitation.
+Weitling denounced private property and money as a source of corruption and exploitation.
 Other significant leaders included Karl Schapper, Bruno Bauer, Joseph Moll, August Hermann Ewerbeck, and Johann Hoeckerig.

 Many members of the League of the Just were involved in the 12 May 1839 Blanquist revolt.
 This led to the group being expelled by the French government.
 They proceeded to move to London.
 In 1840 in London they established a front organization called the Educational Society of German Workingmen.
 They continued to grow, until reaching a peak membership of over 1,000 people.

 In 1845 there was significant public debate within the League between Weitling, who advocated for an immediate uprising of workers, and Karl Schapper, who considered this premature, especially after his experience in the 1839 uprising.
 Schapper advocated for a longer campaign of popular education to prepare the masses for revolution.

 Karl Marx was hesitant about joining the League due to political disagreements, but was convinced by Joseph Moll that he could be more influential debating as a member from within the organization when Moll visited Brussels in January 1847.
 In June 1847, the League of the Just merged with the Communist Correspondence Committee to form the Communist League.